rafaelolal/java_gradescope_autograder_helper/README.md

 * Independent of reference or student submission file structure, as long as it has the appropriate `main(String[] args)` entry point.
 * Easily test autograder locally.
 * Create custom functions for more versatility when testing student output.
 * Test student syntax with Checkstyle by providing a custom config.
-You can edit or extend the default config by downloading it at: [GitHub/bowdoin_checks](https://github.com/rafaelolal/java_gradescope_autograder_helper/blob/main/src/java_gradescope_autograder_helper/checkstyle/bowdoin_checks.xml).
+You can edit or extend the default config by downloading it at: [GitHub/bowdoin-checks](https://github.com/rafaelolal/bowdoin-checks).
-* Create custom style evaluation functions.
 * Easily package to uplaod to Gradescope.
 * Comprehensive documentation and examples.
 * Easily extensible because it uses a `.py` file for the configuration.
+* Individually time out test cases instead of the global-only Gradescope timeout.
+* TODO: Create custom style evaluation functions.

 ## Examples